MOohTus/ODAMNet/README.rst

 README
 ==================================================

-Analyse the link between environmental factors and Rare Diseases.
+The goal of this project is to develop computational approaches to analyse the links and overlaps between environmental factors, their molecular targets, and rare diseases and their associated genes.

 Installation
 ----------------